RohanpatelUpenn/FISHnet/README.md

 ## Tutorial Jupyter Notebook

-For a jupyter notebook in which you can run FISHnet on HCT116 dataset chr21:34.6-37.1Mb (Bintu, et. al. Science, 2018).
+For a jupyter notebook in which you can run FISHnet on HCT116 dataset chr21:34.6-37.1 Mb (Bintu, et. al. Science, 2018).
 Check out the `Tutorial Folder`

  Link to dataset used in the Tutorial: https://github.com/BogdanBintu/ChromatinImaging/tree/master!